frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/projects/make-a-colorful-gantt-chart.md

 ### Steps To Add Colours To The Gantt Chart

 1. Go to [Customize Form](/docs/user/manual/en/customize-erpnext/customize-form) in the system and select *Task* in _Enter Form Type_ option.
-Alternatively, you can reach this screen by going to Menu > Customize from the task list or form.
+Alternatively, you can reach this screen by going to **Menu > Customize** from the Task list or form.

  <img class="screenshot" alt="customize-form" src="/docs/assets/img/articles/project-gantt-customize-form.gif">